 Ultimately, dates are good for overall health despite their fructose concentration.
 Even if your diet is a sugar-free one, devoid of high-fructose corn syrup, agave, honey, coconut sugar, and cane sugar, you probably still eat fruit, and dates are a fruit too, with loads of benefits.
 When picking out your dates, look for plump ones with unbroken, smoothly wrinkled skins, and avoid those that smell rancid or are hardened.
 Dried dates keep for up to a year in the refrigerator while fresh dates should be refrigerated in tight, sealed containers and can keep for up to eight months.

-Next time you need to sweeten a recipe, make your own energy bars, or mask the green flavor in your smoothies, look no further than the humble date.
+Next time you need to sweeten a plant-based recipe, make your own energy bars, or mask the green flavor in your smoothies, look no further than the humble date.
 Their lovely flavor and beneficial qualities bring sweetness to any food.
 Sure, they aren’t sugar-free, but they won’t hurt your efforts to reduce your sugar.
 What you really want to do is reduce artificial and refined sugars from your diet, not the beautiful, natural sugars in whole dates.

 - The Best Sweetners are Blackstrap Molasses, Dates, Fruit Puree, Brown Rice Syrup, and Agave Nectar.

 - Which Natural Sweetener is Healthiest?
 Health Expert Shares the Facts

 - WHO Advises Against Artificial Sweeteners For Weight Loss

 - New Study Links Zero-Calorie Sweetener to Heart Attack and Stroke